guettli/intranets/README.md

-# Intranets: My point of view
+# Intranets Docs: My point of view

 > "Without clarity of speech man is only a garden gnome" (German pop music band "Element of Crime" in the song "Alle vier minuten")

-I maintain Intranets for fun and provit.
+I maintain documentation in intranets for fun and provit.
 I like:

 * [Single Source of Truth](https://en.wikipedia.org/wiki/Single_source_of_truth)
 * [Canonicalization](https://en.wikipedia.org/wiki/Canonicalization)
 * [Hyperlinks](https://en.wikipedia.org/wiki/Hyperlink)

 With the following text I would like to share my findings with you.
-This is my best practices sharing.

-This is my personal opinionated point of view.
+Keep in mind, that this is my personal opinionated point of view.
 Read them and create your own point of view.

-Please share your point of view, too!
+Unfortunately there is no clear term, here are some examples:

+* documentation in intranets
+* internal knowledge-base
+* wiki
+* some call it like the tool: Sharepoint, Confluence, Zendesk, Jive, ...
+* or just "intranet"

+I know that an intranet is more than the collaboratively edited content, but for this article I would just use the term "intranet".

 Raising obviousness is my passion.
 Our modern infrastructure is based on roads, water/gas/electricity supply.
 Clean, simple docs are the like good roads in a knowledge-worker environment.

 Raising obviousness helps to increase the efficiency.

 If something is unclear to me, then it is very likely that several other collegues have the same issue (but just don't talk about this).

-I seek the answer (like everybody) and then I update the central docs (only few people do this).
+If something is unclear, I seek the answer (like everybody) and then I update the central docs (only few people do this).

 So it helps twice: I learn, and the learning process for other employees get improved.
 But you need to be careful: Too detailed information won't help (and gets outdated too soon).
 My goal is to provide a clear terminology and an overview.

-# What is an Intranet Wiki?
+# What is an Intranet ?

 * An Intranet Wiki is a tool on which users collaboratively edit content.
 * This content is available for all employees in a company and not visible on the world wide web.